Pain, bleeding, and discharge

 Visit a dentist if you bleed a lot or have a lot of pain when flossing or brushing your teeth.
 Serious dental problems can be a sign of other health concerns that can complicate pregnancy.

 Many women experience different types of discharge during the second trimester.
 Pay attention to the color, smell, amount, and frequency of vaginal or anal discharge.
 Some types of discharge may indicate an infection that needs medical attention or treatment.

 Though the kind of discharge described above is normal, there are some types of discharge that may mean you have an infection.

-Vulvovaginal candidiasis (yeast infection) is very common during pregnancy.
+Vulvovaginal candidiasis, or yeast infection, is very common during pregnancy.
 Signs include a thick, cottage cheese-like discharge accompanied by itching, redness, and burning, as well as painful intercourse and urination.

-Sexually transmitted infections (STIs) may also occur during pregnancy, and because many of them can affect the fetus, it is important that they be treated.
+Sexually transmitted infections (STIs) may also occur during pregnancy, and because many of them can affect the fetus, it’s important that they be treated.

 You may have a condition that requires treatment if any of the following is true:

 - The discharge looks like pus.

-- The discharge is yellow, green, or smells foul.
+- The discharge is yellow, green, or has a foul odor.

 - You notice a burning sensation when you urinate.